 Rules applied in determining a student’s eligibility and amount of Financial Aid vary depending on who is making the payment: parents, or others, including grandparents.
 Depending on the circumstances, there can be impact, but this impact can be minimized or eliminated with effective planning.
 Colleges vary in their treatment of 529 plan assets when calculating financial aid, so be sure to check with your schools of interest.

 Whether you’re a grandparent who wants to help pay for room and board, a loved one helping to subsidize the cost of books, or a parent carrying the larger financial responsibility, 529 college savings plans are a great way to contribute as much or as little as you can towards your loved one’s education.

 The landscape of 529 savings plans can be complicated.
-That’s why TIAA-CREF is bringing you this website: as a one-stop destination to learn all about 529 plans and to help you find the 529 plan that’s right for you.
+That’s why TIAA is bringing you this website: as a one-stop destination to learn all about 529 plans and to help you find the 529 plan that’s

 No matter how much or how little you’re looking to save, there’s a 529 Plan that can meet your needs and help make the dream of a college education a reality for the student in your life.

-You can speak with a TIAA-CREF education specialist at 866.717.9452 or you can pick a plan online.
+You can speak with a TIAA education specialist at 866.717.9452 or you can pick a plan online.
 We know there’s a lot to consider, but that’s why we’re here to help!